Coachemmy/TrioLens-Detector/README.md

 How to Run the App Locally

-1.Clone the repository
+1. Clone the repository

 2. Install required packages using:

     pip install mediapipe streamlit opencv-python cvzone pillow google-genei

-3.Place the required assets (screen1.png, screen2.png, etc., and triolens.jpg) in the working directory.
+3. Place the required assets (screen1.png, screen2.png, etc., and triolens.jpg) in the working directory.

-4.Run the app using:
+4. Run the app using:
     "streamlit run main.py"